Can heat pumps clean the air in your community?

 Since its founding five years ago, Georgina has played a central role in shaping the organisation's strategy and delivering impactful programmes that raise awareness, influence policy, and drive community-led change.

-How exactly can a heat pump help clean the air in your home?
+How exactly can switching to a Cosy heat pump help clean your community's air?

-Research shows that switching to a heat pump brings big health benefits.
-In London, gas boilers and cookers are responsible for over 20% of nitrous oxide (NOx) emissions, a key contributor to poor air quality and conditions like asthma.
+In London, gas boilers and cookers are responsible for over 20% of nitrogen oxide (NOx) emissions, a key contributor to poor air quality and conditions like asthma.
+When you multiply this across a neighbourhood, the impact is significant.
 By moving from gas to electricity, we can cut those emissions significantly.
 Heat pumps not only help stop the problem from getting worse, they also deliver direct, positive health impacts for the people living in those homes.
+Source: Cleantech Homes, The Sustainable Markets Initiative

 Is switching from a gas boiler to a heat pump better for air quality inside the house?